joschmi1965/Alotti/Features.md

 - pgn data with sequences of moves to bundle several moves to realize an idea eg. tactics
 - mixed fen and pgn data to learn from Middle- and Endgame positions

+Pgn data can either be given ...
+- line by line, eg. please refer to PgnKata_d5-c6-dxc4.csv file in the Example directory
+- by a special tree format, please refer to PgnCaro_e4-d4-e5.csv file

 On the rear index card a date/timestamp is set.

 For type pure pgn the following is valid: